chirpradio/chirpradio-machine/README.rst

 steps below.
 You must provide the fingerprint of the song or songs that you wish to remove.

-This does not delete the actual audio file from the filesystem (just the reference to it in the db).
+This does not delete the actual audio file from the filesystem or the ChirpRadio web app.
+It just removes the database entires in the SQLite database.

+To delete the audio file from the ChirpRadio web app, log in as an administrator, search for a track that was deleted, and click the red X to revoke the track.

 Usage::

   See what will be deleted:

   do_delete_audio_file_from_db <fingerprint_id> <fingerprint_id>

 Stream Archiver